dymensionxyz/rollapp-registry/README.md

     This should create a folder for your RollApp logo and config information.

 8. Add your RollApp logo to the `logos` folder.
-Logo file name: `<RollApp-ID>-logo.<format>`.
+Logo file name: `<RollApp-ID>.<format>`.
 This can be SVG, PNG, or JPG format.
 Please make sure the file doesn't exceed 50KB.

 9. Export the RollApps configuration JSON by running: